AbhinavVarre/CrimeMap/README.md

 **Required Must-have Stories**

+- [X] The app is connect with a database recording data.
+- [x] User is able to check the incidents through table view
 - [x] An interactive map that users can drag, zoom in on, etc.
 - [x] User is able to sign up, sign in and sign out.
 - [x] User is able to post incidents.